White woman with short hair in denim jack with yellow face mask and laptop

 Moving an idea from concept to reality takes planning.
 Take a few hours to sit down and write out what you want to do, how you’re going to do it, and what you want to accomplish.
 Sager knew she wanted to capture the stories of Pottstown residents.
 She couldn’t meet with them face-to-face for safety reasons, so she leveraged her existing resources to make it work.
 Using an Evida digital voice recorder, her iPhone, and an audio editing app called Audacity, she recorded her interviews virtually and edited them.

 The next step in her plan was to publish her podcasts on the right platform.
 Her initial intention was to use Spotify; however, after spending two hours on the phone with Spotify trying to resolve a computer-to-phone transfer issue, she had to pivot.
 Sager switched to the free music sharing platform SoundCloud, which she found much easier to use.
 The planning and strategic use of existing resources paid off.
-“Pottstown Voices shows that we’re all in this together and that we can all get through it together,” Sager says.
+“Pottstown Voices showed that we were all in this together and that we could all get through it together,” Sager says.
 If you want to take your planning deeper, consider putting together a full-fledged business plan you can use when you pitch to investors.

 Cornerstones of a business plan